-Figure 8-6 shows the annual average solar REC (SREC) price by jurisdiction for 2009 through 2024.
-The average NJ SREC price was \$192.82 for 2024.
+Figure 8-6 shows the annual average solar REC (SREC) price by jurisdiction for 2009 through the first three months of 2025.
+The average NJ SREC price was \$185.70 for the first three months of 2025.
 The limited supply of solar facilities in Washington, DC compared to the RPS requirement results in higher SREC prices.
-The average Washington, DC SREC price was \$383.19 for 2024, an 9.7 percent decrease compared to the DC SREC price for 2023.209 The solar alternative compliance payment (SACP) level dropped from \$500 to \$400 for the 2024 compliance year.
+The average Washington, DC SREC price was \$403.27 for the first three months of 2025, a 4.9 percent increase compared to the average DC SREC price for 2024.214

-Figure 8-6 Average SREC price by jurisdiction: 2009 through 2024
+Figure 8-6 Average SREC price by jurisdiction: 2009 through March 2025

-Figure 8-7 and Table 8-19 show where the SRECs originated that are used to satisfy the states' solar requirement for 2018 through 2023.
-Depending on the state, the solar RPS requirement can be fulfilled by in state or out of state SRECs.
+Figure 8-7 and Table 8-19 show where the SRECs originated that are used to satisfy the states' solar requirement for 2018 through 2023.215 Depending on the state, the solar RPS requirement can be fulfilled by in state or out of state SRECs.
 The SRECs purchased in some states are imported from other PJM states and from non PJM states.
-Table 8-19 shows the percent of local SRECs, SRECs from other PJM states and SRECs from non PJM states used to meet the RPS requirements.
+Table 8-19 shows the percent of local

+SRECs, SRECs from other PJM states and SRECs from non PJM states used to meet the RPS requirements.
 Since 2020, all SRECs used for RPS compliance in Illinois, Maryland, Pennsylvania and New Jersey have been sourced from in state solar generators.